benelan/gh-notify-desktop/README.md

 A `gh` extension for showing new GitHub notifications on your desktop.

-GitHub's notifications endpoint is polled responsibly by using the `Last-Modified` and `X-Poll-Interval` headers, as mentioned in their [api reference](https://docs.github.com/en/rest/activity/notifications?apiVersion=2022-11-28).
+The extension is designed for polling GitHub's notifications endpoint responsibly by using the `Last-Modified` and `X-Poll-Interval` headers, as mentioned in their [API reference](https://docs.github.com/en/rest/activity/notifications?apiVersion=2022-11-28).

 ## Installation

-1. Install one of the required notification utilities:
+1. Ensure one of the required notification utilities is installed:

+   - `osascript` - Apple's notification utility, which should already be installed on Macs.
    - `dunst` - **Recommended** for linux users because the notifications will have [actions](https://dunst-project.org/documentation/#ACTIONS) to mark the thread as "read", "done", or "unsubscribed".
-- `notify-send` - Secondary option for linux users
+   - `notify-send` - A more common linux utility that doesn't support the actions.
-- `osascript` - Apple's builtin notification utility (it should already be installed on Macs)

 2. Install the GitHub CLI, for example: